Definitions and Useful Information

-A registered charity will be designated by Canada Revenue Agency as either a charitable organization, a publicfoundation or a private foundation, dependant upon its structure, its source of funding and its activities.
+A registered charity will be designated by Canada Revenue Agency as either a charitable organization, a public foundation or a private foundation, dependent upon its structure, its source of funding and its activities.

 The primary purpose of a private foundation is to make gifts to organizations that are “qualified donees”.
 A registered charity is designated as a private foundation if 50% or more of its directors are related persons, and/or if more than 50% of its funding comes from related persons.

-Note: Charities located in Ontario are further restricted by provincial laws to making grants to only charitable organizations.
+Note: Charities incorporated in Ontario are further restricted by provincial laws to making grants to only charitable organizations.

 I am including this definition to clear up a common misconception.
 It is wrong to refer to a registered charity in Canada as a non-profit.
 A non-profit is defined in Section 149 (l) of the Income Tax Act as: